 Manufacturing Baby Blanks wholesale blank clothing

 Baby Blanks designs, manufactures and sells wholesale blank baby and kids clothing to mostly small boutique clothing designers.
-Our regular customers rely on Baby Blanks clothing because of its high quality fabric, which makes it ideal for a variety of printing applications.
-The superior quality means Baby Blanks is not the cheapest blank clothing on the market.
+Our superior quality means Baby Blanks is not the cheapest blank clothing on the market, but our regular customers rely on Baby Blanks clothing because of its quality – making it ideal for a variety of printing applications.

 If the same Baby Blanks product was manufactured in Australia it would be at least double it’s current price.
 This unfortunately would put the cost of Baby Blanks clothing out of reach of most of our wholesale customers.

-Most Baby Blanks customers are delighted with our product and are happy to pay a little more for durability.
-Nevertheless, even at the relatively low price of Baby Blanks, we still get requests for discounts (I’ve written about why I can’t offer discounts on Baby Blanks clothing).
+Most Baby Blanks customers are relieved when they experience the quality of our product, as they have often spent a long term searching for high quality blank clothing.
+They are happy to pay a little more for a durable, easy to use product for their designs.
+Despite this, because of people’s expectations of exceptionally low, discount pricing, even at the relatively low price of Baby Blanks, we still get requests for discounts.
+I’ve written in another blog about why I can’t offer discounts on Baby Blanks clothing.

 Understanding the market

-But many people are frustrated with the poor quality of super cheap baby and kids blank clothing and want something more durable.
-With quality fabric and good manufacturing, kids and baby clothes will last a long time and can be passed on to younger siblings and friends when they are outgrown.
+Despite this, many people are frustrated with the poor quality of super cheap baby and kids blank clothing.
+Many of our customers say to me that they have experienced frustration searching fora business that sells durable wholesale kids and baby clothing.
+With quality fabric and good manufacturing, kids and baby clothes will last a long time, even after the first child outgrows them.
+Good quality clothing will be durable enough to pass on to younger siblings and friends.

-This is what Baby Blanks wholesale clothing is all about: manufacturing high quality blank kids clothing that will last a long time and is affordable for wholesale customers, who in turn will be able to sell their finished designs and build their own businesses.
-The only way to achieve this, is for Baby Blanks to be manufactured outside Australia.
+Quality is what the Baby Blanks wholesale clothing story is all about.
+We manufacture high quality blank kids clothing that will last a long time and is an affordable price for wholesale customers, who can confidently sell a high quality product to their own customers, and build their own businesses.
+The only way to achieve this, is for Baby Blanks wholesale baby and kids clothing to be manufactured outside Australia.

 Is all manufacturing outside Australia unethical?

-For Baby Blanks Clothing to be a success, we cannot manufacture in Australia.
-But that doesn’t mean that because Baby Blanks clothes are manufactured in China, they have to be manufactured unethically.
-Because these issues and the way we manufacture is important to me we did a lot of research to find the right people to make sure Baby Blanks was manufactured as ethically as possible.
-I recently took a trip to China to visit our Baby Blanks factory.
+For Baby Blanks Clothing to be a success, we cannot manufacture in Australia, but that doesn’t mean that because Baby Blanks clothes are manufactured in China, they have to be manufactured unethically.
+Because these issues and the way we manufacture is important to me, we did a lot of research to find the right people to make sure Baby Blanks was manufactured as ethically as possible.
+I wrote about manufacturing in China in a previous blog about my trip to visit our Baby Blanks factory.

 The economy in China is growing.
-The middle class is expanding and wages and the cost of living in many areas are improving (so much so that many companies committed to manufacturing at really low prices are moving out of China to find cheaper markets!).
+The middle class is expanding and wages and the cost of living in many areas are improving (so much so that many companies committed to manufacturing at really low prices are moving out of China to find even cheaper markets!).
 Baby Blanks is manufactured by workers who are part of the growing middle class, with good working conditions.
+I saw this process up close on my recent visit to China.
 The sweatshop image that many of us have in our minds is not the case everywhere.

 The global market